 I am not saying that valuations don’t matter, but maybe they matter less than they used to or maybe we don’t have enough data to say at what level they should matter.

 This is why when I am asked whether we should consider DCA over LS based on valuations, I say, “Not really.”
 Because, most of history, DCA has underperformed LS regardless of valuation.
 Of course, there may be exceptional periods that will break this rule, but only time will tell.

 For those of you that skim articles and skipped past the detailed sections above, here’s the punchline:

-When deciding between investing all your money now (lump sum) or over time (dollar cost averaging), it is almost always better to invest it now, even on a risk-adjusted basis.
+When deciding between dollar cost averaging vs lump sum, it is almost always better to lump sum (invest it now), even on a risk-adjusted basis.

 If you are still worried about investing your lump sum today, the problem may be that you’re investing in a portfolio that is too risky for your liking.
 Consider placing this money in a more conservative portfolio now and move on with life.